Thegolfingocto/KD_wo_CE/README.md

 # Overview
-This is the official code repository for the paper "Logit-Based Losses Limit the Effectiveness of Feature Knowledge Distillation".
+This is the official code repository for the NeurReps paper "Logit-Based Losses Limit the Effectiveness of Feature Knowledge Distillation". arXiv link: https://arxiv.org/abs/2511.14981

 # Setup
 * Clone this repository somewhere.